autowarefoundation/open-ad-kit-docs/docs/start-guide/installation/system-setup-pcu.md

 ## Overview

-This instruction explans how to perform system setup for test execution on PCU.
+This instruction explains how to perform system setup for test execution on PCU.

-You need to install Docker Engine, copy docker images and neccesary files.
+You need to install Docker Engine, copy docker images and necessary files.

 ## Access to PCU via SSH